geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

 If neither :program:`Conda` or :program:`Mamba` are installed, we recommend installing the :program:`Mamba` package manager yourself.
-Please proceed to the :ref:`mamba-install` section for instructions.
+Please proceed to the :ref:`install-dev-mamba-install` section for instructions.

-.. _requirements-conda-older:
+.. _install-dev-req-conda-older:

 Additional setup for older Conda versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~